tomnz/pilight/README.md

 Starting Automatically
 ----------------------

 If running PiLight from a Raspberry Pi, it may be beneficial to have the server and light driver start automatically when the device boots.
 This saves having to connect a keyboard or SSH to your Pi whenever the power cycles.
-It's suggested that you do this by using screen.
+It's suggested that you do this by using `screen`.
 First, open your screen config:

     nano ~/.screenrc